 2.3 Chapters 3 and 4 of the Senior Management Functions Part of the PRA Rulebook (Senior Management Functions 3 and 4) distinguish between executive and oversight SMFs.
-Executive SMFs comprise the most senior individuals responsible for the executive management of those areas of a firm which the PRA deems relevant to its safety and soundness objective, such as its overall business, financial resources, risk management, internal controls or a key business area as defined in Senior Management Functions 3.6(1)(a).
-Executive SMFs are typically directly responsible for reporting and putting matters for decision to the board in respect of one or more of the areas listed above.
+Executive SMFs comprise the most senior individuals responsible for the executive management of those areas of a firm which the PRA deems relevant to its safety and soundness objective, such as its overall business, financial resources, risk management, internal controls or a key business area as defined in Senior Management Functions 3.6(1)(a).6 Executive SMFs are typically directly responsible for reporting and putting matters for decision to the board in respect of one or more of the areas listed above.

 2.4 In contrast, oversight SMFs do not carry out executive functions in Relevant Firms but perform a NED role in scope of the SMR.
-Oversight SMFs have fewer responsibilities than executive SMFs under the SMR.
-Moreover, these responsibilities are non-executive in nature and either inherent in or linked to their Chair or SID roles.
-Table A sets out the full list of SMFs.

-www.prarulebook.co.uk.
+Oversight SMFs have fewer responsibilities than www.prarulebook.co.uk/.